ap-communications/platt-backstage-plugin/plugins/search-backend-module-cognitive-search-backend/README.md

 ### Configure setting

-To enable this plugin, at least you should configure search.cognitiveSearch.endpoint attribute.
+To enable this plugin, at least you should configure `search.cognitiveSearch.endpoint`.

-Other optional attributes can be found in the config.d.ts at the top of this plugin folder.
+Other optional configuration can be found in the [config.d.ts](./config.d.ts).

 ```yaml
 search: